joshbegley/nyt-latest/previous.md

 `Manchester City have completed the signing of Omar Marmoush from German side Eintracht Frankfurt.`\
 https://nytimes.com/athletic/6069243/2025/01/23/omar-marmoush-man-city-transfer/

-**New Brush Fire Breaks Out in L.A., Threatening Area Near U.C.L.A.**\
+**New Brush Fire Breaks Out in L.A., Threatening Bel-Air**\
-`The 20-acre fire was burning on the Sepulveda Pass near Interstate 5, the Getty Museum and the campus of the University of California, Los Angeles.`\
+`The 20-acre fire was burning on the Sepulveda Pass near Interstate 405, the Getty Museum and the campus of the University of California, Los Angeles.`\
 https://nytimes.com/2025/01/23/us/sepulveda-wildfire-california-los-angeles.html

 **Vinicius brings up Real Madrid century - but will (another) booking prove costly?**\